 As DevOps amalgamates all aspects of software development, businesses can deliver new and innovative products faster than competitors.
 So, when something goes wrong, no one can point fingers at each other and blame another party for the situation.
 Instead, all sides work together to resolve the problem and release a bug-free solution as soon as possible.

 Besides, DevOps implementation removes complexity from the workflow, and lets specialists review smaller chunks of code without time wastes.
 As a result, it eliminates the need to spend extra time maintaining the system, because you can find bugs faster and fix them quicker than before.
 Such a workflow provides the speed and agility to respond to fluctuating market requirements.

 Through improved collaboration, CEOs can cut down the management and production costs of all software development departments, because bug fixes, maintenance efforts, and new updates are brought together.
 Furthermore, it allows for making accurate project estimations.
 This convergence also helps to avoid costly legacy tools and systems and opt for more lightweight and efficient configuration options.

 Technical Benefits of DevOps

-Apart from holding significant business value, DevOps brings to the table some important technical centers of excellence.
+Apart from holding significant business value, DevOps brings some important technical centers of excellence to the table.
 With them, a business organization can proliferate in the competitive market and become more efficient in delivering the right features at the right time.
-Here are some of the core DevOps advantages for IT infrastructure and code maintenance.
+Here are some of the core DevOps benefits for business, its IT infrastructure, and code maintenance.

 Continuous and Automated Testing

-With DevOps, it is possible to minimize the risk of an unnoticed bug going to the new version of the software.
-The automated testing process covers the entire development cycle and involves different types of tests at each stage.
+With DevOps for startups, it is possible to minimize the risk of an unnoticed bug going to the new version of the software.
+The automated QA testing process covers the entire development cycle and involves different types of tests at each stage.